De-institutionalisation

 are not going the way that we want, that we take any notice of them.

-Most people think of communities as the suburb or city that they live
+Most people think of communities as a place or setting, or a suburb or

 essence of how we live and socialise